eastmaels/steemblog.github.io/_posts/account/deanliu/2018-05-28_i-love-boston-bruins-because.md

 - - -

-This page is synchronized from the post: [I love Boston Bruins because ...](https://steemit.com/@deanliu/i-love-boston-bruins-because)
+This page is synchronized from the post: ['I love Boston Bruins because ...'](https://steemit.com/@deanliu/i-love-boston-bruins-because)